Butcher: History

-Butchery is an ancient trade, whose duties may date back to the domestication of livestock; its practitioners formed guilds in England as far back as 1272.
-Since the 20th century, many countries and local jurisdictions offer trade certifications for butchers in order to ensure quality, safety, and health standards but not all butchers have formal certification or training.
+Since the 20th century, many countries and local jurisdictions offer trade certifications for butchers to ensure quality, safety, and health standards but not all butchers have formal certification or training.
 Trade qualification in English-speaking countries is often earned through an apprenticeship although some training organisations also certify their students.
 In Canada, once a butcher is trade qualified, they can learn to become a master butcher (Fleishmaster).

 Standards and practices of butchery differ between countries, regions and ethnic groups.
 Variation with respect to the types of animals that are butchered as well as the cuts and parts of the animal that are sold depends on the types of foods that are prepared by the butcher's customers.